Louisiana Tech Bulldogs and Lady Techsters: Rivalries

 In football, Louisiana Tech's traditional rival is the Southern Miss Golden Eagles, as the two teams compete in the Rivalry in Dixie which dates back to 1935.
 Southern Miss currently holds a 31–13 lead in the series.
 This became a conference rivalry in 2013 with Tech's entry into C-USA.
 Although Tech's arrival united them with fellow Louisiana school Tulane, a rivalry could not develop because the Green Wave had already announced their 2014 departure for the American Athletic Conference.

 While in the WAC, Louisiana Tech's conference rival was the Fresno State Bulldogs as both Bulldog football teams competed in the annual Battle for the Bone.
 Fresno State held a 7–4 series lead in WAC play, but the rivalry ended with Fresno State's 2012 move to the Mountain West and Tech's move to C-USA.

 Louisiana Tech had a historical rivalry with the Northwestern State Demons as both teams used to play in the annual State Fair Game in Shreveport, Louisiana.
 However, Tech sacrificed this rivalry seeking greater national prominence for their programs by moving back to Division I-A.

-The Lady Techsters basketball team's rivals include the Tennessee Lady Vols, LSU Lady Tigers, WKU Lady Toppers, and Fresno State Bulldogs.
+The Lady Techsters basketball team's rivals include the Tennessee Lady Vols, LSU Tigers, WKU Lady Toppers, and Fresno State Bulldogs.